Overview & Diagnosis

-Existence of a subset of mast cell disorder patients who experience episodes of mast cell activation without detectable evidence of a proliferative mast cell disorder was postulated over 20 years ago.19, 20 Over the last two decades, with development of improved methodology for identification of abnormal mast cells,21-24 it became apparent that there were patients who exhibited symptoms of mast cell mediator release who did not fulfill the criteria for SM.25, 26 Thus began the evolution of discussions about other forms of mast cell disorders, both clonal and nonclonal, which became known as Mast Cell Activation Syndromes (MCAS).6, 27, 28
+Existence of a subset of mast cell disease patients who experience episodes of mast cell activation without detectable evidence of a proliferative mast cell disease was postulated over 20 years ago.19, 20 Over the last two decades, with development of improved methodology for identification of abnormal mast cells,21-24 it became apparent that there were patients who exhibited symptoms of mast cell mediator release who did not fulfill the criteria for SM.25, 26 Thus began the evolution of discussions about other forms of mast cell diseases, both clonal and nonclonal, which became known as Mast Cell Activation Syndromes (MCAS).6, 27, 28

 Diagnosis and Proposed Classification

 Recognition by specialist physicians of the importance of mast cell activation in disease led to an international Mast Cell Disorders Working Conference emphasizing this topic in September of 2010.
 Consensus statements were published regarding classification of and diagnostic criteria for mast cell diseases,6 where mast cell activation plays a prominent role.